Does an Electronic Drum Kit Cause Noise Pollution? | 4 Tips

 A drum carpet gives the room a nicer appearance, but at the same time it will reduce noise pollution with an electronic drum set.

-This sturdy drum carpet from Roland has a calm appearance and will reduce the loudest sound.
-In addition, the rug is anti slip so your drum kit and hardware can't slide around while playing.
+This sturdy drum mat from Roland has a calm appearance and will reduce the loudest sound.
+In addition, the mat has anti-slip so that your drum kit and hardware cannot slide away during playing.

-On the website of Thomann you will also find rugs with a color or in, for example, Persian style.
+On the Thomann website you will also find rugs with a color or in Persian style, for example.

 Roland NE-10 Noise Eater

-This Noise Eater from Roland actually says it all: it “eats” the sound of the pounding bass drum, reducing noise pollution by no less than 75% of the noise.
-You place your bass drum pedal on the platform, which has a sound-dampening surface at the bottom.
+This Noise Eater from Roland actually says it all: it “eats” the sound of the pounding bass drum, which will reduce noise pollution by no less than 75% .
+You place your bass drum pedal on the platter that is equipped with a sound-dampening surface on the underside.

-Optionally you can also use your hi-hat pedal on the Noise Eater, but the bass drum will give the most effect.
+Optionally you can also put your hihat pedal on the Noise Eater, but the bass drum will have the most effect.

 For drummers in an apartment, the Noise Eater will be a valuable addition to your kit, so that your downstairs neighbors don't have to be bothered by your electronic drum kit and you can practice undisturbed.